CEGISrepository/GIS-Templates-for-CEGIS-States/Uttar Pradesh/README.md

-#### The following districts are not available in the shapefiles present in GP level files for UP
+#### The following districts are not available in the shapefiles present in GP level and block level files for UP

 - barabanki
 - maharajganj